The Scottish International Airshow

 Since 2014, the Scottish International Airshow has been bringing the very best in flight displays to Scotland.
 After the close of the Leuchars Airshow in 2013, Danny Anderson and Doug Maclean decided to bring the Scottish public a new airshow, based in Ayrshire.
 The first show, in 2014, attracted 60,000 spectators, who thrilled to the first Ayrshire-based show since 1992.

-Last year, the show had an exciting first for Scotland.
+In 2016 the show had an exciting first for Scotland.
 In addition to a full day of flying on Saturday, the Airshow was proud to present a Friday night flying display by Aerosparx, whose LED covered planes sparkle in the night sky.
 With fireworks to follow, it was a night to remember!

 Entertainment, Education & Economy